LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 window and click on the version control icon.

 .. figure:: figures/replit-sidebar.png
-   :alt: Image showing the left sidebar in a Replit window, with cursor hovered over the version control tab.
+   :alt: The left sidebar in a Replit window, with cursor hovered over the version control tab.

    Here, the user selects the version control icon.